gayeongpark/gayeongpark.github.io/_posts/2024-10-06-DOCUMENTATION-AND-PROCESS.md

    - Software Redundancy: Virtual switches, virtual routers, and software-based solutions like RAID provide redundancy without requiring additional hardware, reducing costs.

+      - RAID is a type of redundant storage that is directly connected to the server using data cables, therefore you do not need an IP address for the RAID itself.

 2. Cost-Benefit Analysis

    Understanding how to balance cost, availability, and redundancy is a key part of network design.
 You must consider how adding redundancy, whether via hardware or software, affects the overall network budget.